Contact-dependent growth inhibition: Discovery

 CDI is now a blanket term to describe interbacterial competition that relies on direct cell-cell contact in bacteria.
 However, the phenomenon was first discovered in 2005 in the isolate EC93 of Escherichia coli found in rat intestine, and, in this case, was mediated by a Type V secretion system.
 This isolate dominated the rat's gut flora and appeared to be particularly good at outcompeting lab strains of E. coli when grown in co-culture.
-The novel part of this discovery was the fact that the inhibitory effects of the isolated E. coli appeared to require direct cell-cell contact.
+The novel part of this discovery was that the inhibitory effects of the isolated E. coli appeared to require direct cell-cell contact.
 Before CDI was discovered in this isolate, the only systems known to mediate direct interbacterial competition by intoxication were toxins secreted into the extracellular space.
 Thus, these did not require cell-cell contact.
 A second system that could mediate CDI was discovered in 2006 in the pathogenic bacterium Vibrio cholerae, the cause of the gastro-intestinal disease cholera, and the opportunistic pathogen Pseudomonas aerugenosa.
 This system was much different that the Type V secretion system identified in E. coli, and thus formed a new class of CDI: the Type VI Secretion System.

 Types of CDI

 Type IV

-The Type IV Secretion System (T4SS) is found in many species of Gram-negative and Gram-positive bacteria as well as in archea and are typically associated with conjugation or delivery of virulence proteins to eukaryotic cells.
+The Type IV Secretion System T4SS is found in many species of Gram-negative and Gram-positive bacteria as well as in archea and are typically associated with conjugation or delivery of virulence proteins to eukaryotic cells.
 Some species of plant pathogen Xanthomonas, however, possess a particular T4SS capable of mediating CDI by delivering a peptidoglycan hydrolase.
 This effector kills targets that do not have the cognate immunity protein similar to other CDI systems.